 If you are too different from other businesses in your industry, you might stand out in the wrong way.
 A name that is overly unique might not carry enough association with your work, might not show up in internet searches, or it might signal that you don’t know your industry well.
 None of these things will set you up for real results.

 Instead, differentiate yourself along your points of difference and your niche.
 Who is your ideal client?
 Consider that client and what would attract them to doing business with you.
 Also consider your approach to the work.
 Are you an excellent goal setter and boundary setter who will bring in high energy and lead your clients to focused success?
 Are you steady and calm and bring a consistent comforting energy to clients who might already be stressed with health diagnoses or crises?
 How customizable are your services or packages?
-The answers to these questions can help drive some business naming brainstorming.
+The answers to these questions can help drive brainstorming of your nutrition coaching business name.

 While you do not want a bland, safe for everyone, single word name, you do want to enlist the help of friends, family, and other entrepreneurs and business professionals to give you honest feedback on your potential names.
 Be detached; maybe you absolutely love a name, but then feedback highlights something you had not thought of, like the word’s meaning in another language, or an association you hadn’t thought of yet.
 Trust the opinions and feedback you receive, and move along when a name just isn’t right.